Andrew W.K.: Ghostwriting allegations

 In November 2004, W.K.'s official website was hacked with threats of blackmail from someone who claimed to have co-created Andrew W.K.'s persona, and demanded to be included in the production of the third album, claiming to be "Steev Mike".
 W.K. responded stating, "Please don't believe Steev Mike.
 I used to call myself Steev Mike a long time ago and it's nothing now.
 Someone is trying to confuse you and make me look bad."

 In subsequent years, W.K. denied various theories accusing him of being a fake entity, declaring himself to be "a real person who thinks for himself" and "not the victim of anyone or group of people trying to influence my career or life".
 He clarified that "the nature of how we presented my initial offerings caused some confusion, even though I tried to make it as straightforward as possible...
 Different people I've worked with and different parts of my back story have gotten twisted and changed.
 But I made the music on my albums – I had a lot of help from incredible people, but not the kind of help that some people think."

+Due to legal disputes regarding the ownership of the name "Andrew W.K.", Close Calls with Brick Walls (2006) was initially only released in Japan and Korea.
+On August 18, 2007, it was given a limited release in America only on vinyl on Load Records with five exclusive bonus tracks, but only became widely available on CD to the rest of the world in March 2010, bundled with a second disc containing a collection of rare and unreleased songs entitled Mother of Mankind.

-In September 2009, W.K. acknowledged legal disputes around his name: "At the end of 2004, an old friend of mine got in some business trouble and basically decided to take it out on me... they were able to turn my life and career upside down.
-I wasn't allowed to use my own name within certain areas...
+In September 2009, writing in the British newspaper, The Guardian, Andrew W.K. acknowledged legal disputes around his name: "At the end of 2004, an old friend of mine got in some business trouble and basically decided to take it out on me.
+To cut a long story short, this person is someone I worked very closely with and had a formal and family business relationship with.
+Due to various complaints this person had with me, they were able to turn my life and career upside down.
+I wasn't allowed to use my own name within certain areas of the US entertainment industry and we were in a debate about who owned the rights to my image, and who should get credit for 'inventing' it.
 This made my life complicated and intense for a few years, but I kept working and doing whatever I could to keep moving forward."

+Artistry

+Andrew W.K.'s work has featured occult symbolism and addressed themes associated with Thelema, such as personal transformation, freedom and following one's own True Will.
+Additionally, his work has regularly explored concepts of authenticity, duality and the relationship between confusion and clarity.